Se3do/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe Game
 - Description

 This repository contains a JavaFX implementation of the classic game of Tic-Tac-Toe.
 The game is designed as a graphical user interface (GUI) application that allows two players to take turns and compete to win the game.
-Here's an overview of the key features and components of this Tic-Tac-Toe game:
+Here's an overview of the key features and components of this Tic-Tac-Toe game
 # User Interface

 - The game is built using JavaFX api, offering an interactive and visually appealing user interface.